Ariel Rider Ebikes logo

 Step 3: Reconnecting Components One by One

-2. Reconnect the throttle.
+2. Reconnect Throttle:

 • Ensure the motor cable is clear of the brake rotor before testing.